freezy/dmd-extensions/README.md

 frames to bitmap files.
 Many features like this are described in the command line options below, so have a close look at those as well.

-With v1.7, DMD Extensions also supports dynamic DMD coloring previously only available for PIN2DMD displays.
+Since v1.7, DMD Extensions also support dynamic DMD coloring previously only available for PIN2DMD displays (both side-channel and VNI).

-### Colors

-If you have an RGB display, you can override the color tone in which the output is rendered.
-Note that this only works for non-colored games.
-Use the `--color` parameter for that.

 ## Install Instructions